 Kegel mistake n°4: forgetting to work on your breathing technique

 In addition to relaxing, (5) Kegel users must remember to breathe, and improve their breathing technique.
 A strong breathing technique will greatly reduce Kegel mistakes.
 Holding your breath can cause you not to get the most out of your Kegel exercises, and this creates an increase in intra-abdominal pressure.
 This heaviness will mislead you by making your muscles feel tight and give you a sense that the Kegel exercises are working.
-However, they are not in fact working as designed and you could be putting pressure on your pelvic floor which may cause it to become damaged.
+However, they're not in fact working as designed and you could be putting pressure on your pelvic floor which may cause it to become damaged.

-(5) One way to overcome this challenge is to be aware that it is an issue.
+(5) One way to overcome this challenge is to be aware that it's an issue.
 Be conscious of your breathing patterns and habits during exercise.
 Most of us will hold our breath during exercises, unconsciously making Kegel mistakes.
 Remember to develop a breathing pattern.
 This will not only improve the outcomes of your Kegel exercises, but it will help improve your posture and overall effectiveness in terms of performing Kegel exercises.

 Kegel mistake n°5: being inconsistent with your training routine